mvlg0716/isgohk-repo/README.md

 2. Edit file text according to their rule.
 3. Dont move data files.
 4. If u want to get authority to manage this repo, pls contact with the repo owner.
+5. THe data will be changed after 5min, when u had commited all update.
+Of cource, you can click raw to check update status to judge.

 ## Edit
 1. Change relative file content